 The remainder of the program is elective courses.
 NBTS has suggested concentrations, but students, in consultation with a faculty mentor, will identify a personalized concentration of study and select courses that achieve the student's educational goals.
-Electives will allow the student to create the program which best suits his or her needs.
+Electives will allow the student to create the program which best suits thier needs.